 Order of Protection Vacated in Freehold NJ

-Earlier this week, Keith G. Oliver, of Keith Oliver Criminal Law was able to secure the removal of a Final Restraining Order that was imposed against one of his client’s back in 2016 in Monmouth County.
+Earlier this week, Keith G. Oliver, of Keith Oliver Criminal Law was able to secure the removal of a Final Restraining Order that was imposed against one of his clients back in 2016 in Monmouth County.
 Unfortunately, final restraining orders (FRO) in New Jersey do not expire.
-In other words, once a Final Order of Protection is entered, it can only be remove in one of two ways: by consent of the plaintiff or by an order of the Court after conducting a formal hearing.
+In other words, once a Final Order of Protection is entered, it can only be removed in one of two ways: by consent of the plaintiff or by an order of the Court after conducting a formal hearing.
 This is one of the main reasons an individual should never underestimate the significance of a final restraining order in New Jersey.
 If you or a loved one is currently subject to a final restraining order in Monmouth County or elsewhere in New Jersey, the Keith Oliver Criminal Law can help.
-Mr. Oliver, who heads up our Monmouth County practice has been helping individual’s vacate orders of protections for more than a decade.
+Mr. Oliver, who heads up our Monmouth County practice has been helping individuals vacate orders of protection for more than a decade.
 If you would like to schedule a free initial consultation today, please contact our Middletown office at 732.858.6959.
 Now here is some more information on the specifics of the case referenced above.

 Ways to Remove a Final Order of Protection in New Jersey

-In October of 2021 our firm was contacted by an individual looking for assistance in vacating a final restraining order that had been imposed against him some years back in Monmouth County.
+In October of 2021, our firm was contacted by an individual looking for assistance in vacating a final restraining order that had been imposed against him some years back in Monmouth County.
 It was evident after discussing the specifics of the case that the plaintiff was not going to consent to the vacating of the order of protection.
 Therefore, we knew we would have to petition the Court to vacate the restraining order.
-In order to better assess the case, we reviewed the initial temporary restraining order, the final order imposed and the trial transcripts, which included the trial exhibits.
-It was obvious that the crux of the imposition of the final order of protection stemmed from what can only could be categorized as a very bitter breakup.
+In order to better assess the case, we reviewed the initial temporary restraining order, the final order imposed, and the trial transcripts, which included the trial exhibits.
+It was obvious that the crux of the imposition of the final order of protection stemmed from what can only be categorized as a very bitter breakup.
 The testimony elicited throughout the trial involved a series of allegations surrounding rather significant domestic violence acts of cyber-harassment.
 Furthermore, despite this order being imposed about five years ago, the parties were involved in ongoing litigation up until about two years ago.
 Based on the tortured history of this case it was clear that the plaintiff was going to aggressively oppose the vacating of the order of protection.
 After reviewing all the evidence, we drafted and filed a formal motion to vacate the Final Order of Protection in the Monmouth County Superior Court.
-Pursuant to the relevant case law, we had in essence to convince the Judge the there is good cause to vacate the order of protection and that there is a substantial change in circumstances that make the current order oppressive or unjust.
+Pursuant to the relevant case law, we had in essence to convince the Judge that there is good cause to vacate the order of protection and that there is a substantial change in circumstances that make the current order oppressive or unjust.
 In determining whether good cause has been established, the Court must balance what is referred to as the Carfagno Factors, which are as follows:

 - Does the victim consent to lifting the restraining order;